maarten-pennings/6502/1clock/README.md

 of your project.
 You might already have it laying around.
 You do not need to order any other special components, and it gives you a nice road to other experiments: let the Nano spy on the address bus, or even spoof the databus!

+> **Terminology**
+> An oscillator is a circuit whose output oscilates.
+Oscillators have three pins VCC, GND, OUT.
+> The circuit is usually a feedback loop around a "frequency determining element" or resonator.
+> This element can be a (quartz) crystal, which is accurate and relatively temperature independent.
+> The resonator can also be a ceramic elements rather than quartz; cheaper but less stable.
+> Resonators have two wires.

 ## Clock - crystal
 We can build our own oscillator using a crystal.